JRC1995/Abstractive-Summarization/README.md

 For a given pt, the model will only consider the hidden state starting from the position pt-D to the hidden state at the position pt+D.

-To say a hidden state is at position p, I mean to say that the hidden state is the encoded representation of a word at position p in the sequence.
+To say a hidden state is at position pt, I mean to say that the hidden state is the encoded representation of a word at position pt in the sequence.

 The paper formulates the equation for calculating pt like this: pt = sequence_length x sigmoid(..some linear algebras and activations...)